muratk3n/thirdwave/en/README.md

 At another level anti-semitism is Labor's Russiagate.
 It unites certain people, against certain other people....
 It serves a purpose.
 Obviously, just like Russiagate, is is based on half-truths, a warped version of reality.
-The issue now a code word, a fraternity secret handshake of sorts.
+The issue is now a code word, a fraternity secret handshake of sorts.

 ---